michelp/nerve/README.txt

 = Intro =

-Zerovisor is a process supervision tool and framework written in Python and built on top of 0mq and gevent.
+Zerovisor is a distributed process supervision tool written in Python and built on top of 0mq and gevent.

 Zerovisor differs from other process managers in that it is distributed.
-A zerovisor runs on one or more machines and supervises locally running processes.
-The cluster of zerovisors can intercommunicate and treat the entire "farm" of processes as if running on one big machine.
+A zerovisor process runs on one or more machines and "watches" other locally or remotely running processes.
+The cluster of zerovisors can inter-communicate and treat the entire "farm" of processes as if running on one big machine.
+Whether interacting with the entire cluster or just one zerovisor, the command line tools behave the same.

+Another big difference with other supervision frameworks is that there is no "configuration file".
+Based on the philosophies of 0mq, there is no centralized point of control or configuration.
+Zerovisor is a collection of command-line tools that let you interconnect processes and zerovisors by having them rendezvous at different local and remote communication "endpoints".
+All configuration options are arguments to the zerovisor commands.

-Regardless if whether a process is running locally to a zerovisor or on some other machine, a consistent interface is used to manage all processes.
+Regardless if whether a process is running locally to a zerovisor or on some other machine, a consistent set of command-line tools is used to manage all processes across many machines.
+There is no zerovisor "shell".
+Your OS shell is the zerovisor shell!

-Zerovisor consists mainly of two kinds of components, zerovisors and processes.

-= Zerovisor =

-A Zerovisor can run the following commands either locally or remote:

-  - Spawn or kill a process or group

-  - Tail out/err logs for a process or group

-  - Attach to a running process or group (redirect IO to local console)

-= Usage =

-The zerovisor can be run with either one off commands via the command line or an interactive shell.

-When zerovisor is started with the -i option, it launches an interactive shell.

-= Commands =

-Commands have a common format:

-  command [spec] [args]

-The first part is the command to be run, the 'spec' is a formatted string specifying the target or targets of the command, args is an optional sequence of arguments the command may require.

-= Spec =
+= Getting started =

-A spec is:

-  [zerovisors/]pattern

-If the 'zerovisors' is ommited, it defaults to '*/' which is all zerovisors.
-Otherwise it is one (or more separated by commas) zerovisor peers.

-Pattern is either a number (ore more separated by commads) specifying a PID, or a string, specifying a process name regex to match.

-Some examples:
+Here are some examples:

- '*/apache' or just 'apache' will specify all apache processes.

- 'server1,server2/apache' is all apache processes on server1 and server2.

-= spawn =

-'spawn' starts a new process or processes defined by spec and passes the new processes the optional args.
-The args are parsed with shlex before being opened with subprocess.Popen.
-From that point forward the processes are monitored by the process' local zerovisor.

-= kill =

-Send a signal (default: TERM) the processed defined by the spec, kill takes one optional arg specifying the signal number or name to send to the process.
+Typically when using zerovisor the first task will be to create a zerovisor process.

+  $ zerovisor

+This command runs a local zerovisor process and connects it to the default endpoint 'ipc://zerovisor.sock' which creates a domain socket of that name in the local directory where zerovisor was run.

+Now a zerovisor process is running waiting for processes to monitor to be started.
+For example, consider the standard unix program 'echo':

+  $ echo bob is your uncle
+  bob is your uncle
+  $

+The echo process started, echoed its arguments to its standard output, and then exited.
+This process can be watched starting it instead with the 'zvwatch' command:

+  $ zvwatch echo bob is your uncle
+  $

+Here the 'zvwatch' program is running the same 'echo' program, but notice that no output was echoed.
+This is because by default zvwatch redirects all standard input and outputs to the zerovisor.
+The process started, ran, sent output, and exited, and all that information was sent to the zerovisor, instead of to the console.
+This can be seen by tailing the zerovisor log:

-= tail =
+  $ tail zerovisor.log

-Tail the output, error, or both of a process or group.

-= attach =

-Attach to a process, redirecting the current terminal to the stdin/stdout/stderr of the processes in the spec.
-Multiple outputs are interleaved, inputs are broadcast to all processes in the spec.

-Attach mode is canceled with C-c.
-Currelt you cannot send C-c to a running process.
+There are 3 processes at work here: the 'zerovisor' process runs continuously and collects data from watchers.
+The 'zvwatch' process spawns child processes and watches them for activity, sending events and I/O data to the zerovisor, and finally there is the watched process, blissfully doing its thing completely unaware of the intervention of zwatch and zerovisor.

+The way zvwatch and zerovisor interact with each other by default is over the zeromq endpoint 'ipc://zerovisor.sock'.
+On unix this creates a local unix domin socket file.
+All zerovisor tools however take the '-e' or '--endpoint' arguments to send the endpoint where the zerovisor and the vzwatch will rendezvous.